PhscZ/benchmark/README.md

 | Task 4: pass | No deduction | 48.6 |
 | Task 5: pass | No deduction | **48.6** |

-> Under this scoring system, software that runs but fails all five tasks still receives a nonzero score.
-The objective score rewards both successful execution and functionality.

 ## Evaluation consistency

 - Each model receives the same task specification and test requirements.